Eden Festival of Action

 Eco-Education – At local schools, we plant indigenous and fruit trees, teach young students about the value of caring for our beautiful planet and do big school clean ups.

-Mural Painting – Join these interactive, environmental mural painting projects at local schools or community centres.
+Environmental Art – Join these interactive, environmental mural painting projects at local schools or community centres.
 Bring some colour and creativity.

 Eco-Enterprise – Engage in ideas around environmentally appropriate enterprise opportunities and ideas that have a positive impact for people, profit and the planet.